-If you have an unwanted swarm of bees on your property, please call one of our local beekeepers.
-We can inspect the swarm and remove it safely to a hive where the bees will have a chance to flourish.
+If there is an unwelcome swarm of bees on your property, please reach out to one of our local beekeepers.
+They will safely inspect the swarm and relocate it to a hive, giving the bees a chance to thrive.

 ** also extracts bees from walls and other structures